Reformed Druid Groves & Protogroves

 Protogroves

 A Protogrove typically has no Third Order Druid and/or fewer than three members.
 As a courtesy, if a small Grove loses a few members and only the ordained priest is left, the Grove might retain its formal Grove status.
 Priest’s preference.
 A protogrove can be comprised of Reformed Druids of the First or Second Orders, or can be entirely uninitiated individuals.
-Without the presence of a Third Order Druid, Protogrove members would only be able to hold dedication rites to enter the Order of the Acorn or the Order of Bradan Feasa.
+Without the presence of a Third Order Druid, Protogrove members would only be able to hold uniquely different ceremonies, and dedication rites to enter the Order of the Acorn or the Order of Bradan Feasa.
 Once one member of a protogrove becomes a Third Order Druid of the Reform, the members may form a Grove Constitution and vote in an election to appoint a Server, Preceptor, and Arch-Druid.
 Once the elections are complete, the Third Order Druid can lead a formal ritual to begin ordaining their members to the applicable Order.

 If you form a new Grove, it is important to make sure you notify the Reform of it and give us a copy of your Grove Constitution: it will be shared to the International Druid Archive at Carleton College.
 Alternatively, we can submit it to the Archive upon request.
 Though for whatever reason, the International Druid Archive is not currently asking for copies of Protogrove constitutions.